evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Long_Range/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 479 liters.
 With the rear seat down, it is 1367 liters.
 On the roof, you can load up to 75kg.
-Max weight is 2017kg, and with the base weight of 1562 kg, you can max load 455 kg, including driver and passengers.
+The maxium weight of the car is 2017kg, and with the base weight of 1562 kg, you can max load 455 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 500, and on unbraked, it is 500kg.